morrownr/USB-WiFi/The_Short_List.md

 6. Cable Matters 202043 [1]     mt7610u / AC600  / 2.4, 5      USB3  Yes  S

 7. Alfa AWUS036ACHM [1] [2]     mt7610u / AC600  / 2.4, 5      USB2  Yes  VL

+Note: A problem with the Alfa AWUS036ACHM was very recently discover.
+The problem appears in managed mode and shows as the inability to consistently scan 5 GHz APs.
+If you "rock" the software WiFi of/off switch you can get the 5 GHz APs to show eventually and once selected, everything works.
+My recommendation is on hold until this issue is sorted out.
+FYI: This issue appears to be adapter specific in that the Linksys AE6000 and Cable Matters 202043 do not show the same problem.

 8. Panda PAU09                  rt5572  / N600   / 2.4, 5      USB2  Yes  L